daattali/beautiful-jekyll/_drafts/how-loop-planning-can-save-your-sanity-and-time-with-chores.md

 redirect_from: []

 ---
 Have you felt extremely stressed out by trying to keep up with all things in your home?
-There are so many things, no matter what size your home or family is, so [loop planning](https://pambarnhill.com/loop-scheduling/#:\~:text=Loop%20scheduling%20doesn't%20assign,the%20list%20and%20start%20there.) is one strategy that help you keep track of it all in a way that can be very low stress, too.
+There are so many things to do, no matter what size your home or family is, so [loop planning](https://pambarnhill.com/loop-scheduling/#:\~:text=Loop%20scheduling%20doesn't%20assign,the%20list%20and%20start%20there.) is one strategy that help you keep track of it all in a way that can be very low stress, too.
 Today on the blog, I'm sharing with you **how to make chores simple with loop planning**.

 ## So what's loop planning?

 **A loop plan is essentially a list of things or tasks that you loop through, with no regard to time.** That way you never feel behind or ahead, you know?
+Read on to see what loop planning looks like in actuality.
+I was totally confused when I first read about it, so examples are a must to learn about it!

 ### Why loop planning?

 Loop planning is a fantastic strategy to use with home planning if you want to be consistent, but also don’t want to burn out.
 There are endless uses for loop planning with managing your home.
 I originally heard about [loop planning](https://pambarnhill.com/loop-scheduling/#:\~:text=Loop%20scheduling%20doesn't%20assign,the%20list%20and%20start%20there.) in the homeschooling world.
 My personal favourite is using a loop planning strategy for those "extra chores".
 I share about my loop chore routine [in my Instagram stories](www.instagram.com/simplehomemom) as well as you can grab my free chore routine printables, including my loop plan in the related blog below.

+#### Ways to use loop planning

+1. Loop plan your extra chores
+2. Loop plan your homeschooling subjects
+3. Loop plan your work time.
+I often do this when I have a few projects on the go!
+I set a timer and work through one at a time or a bit of each some days.
+4. Loop plan your meals, such as by using a list of 30 meals.
+You start at the beginning and loop back around again when you get to the end.

 **Related:** [The Ultimate Daily Chore Checklists that Don't Stress You Out](https://www.simplehomemom.com/the-ultimate-chore-checklists-that-don-t-stress-you-out/)